Skip to main content

 Who Funds Trials?

 There are a number of different organisations who will help to fund clinical trials.
-When a clinical trial is being designed, the team designing the clinical trial apply for funding and give reasons as to why the trial is important.
-Some trials may receive funding from a number of different sources.
+Some clinical trials may receive funding from a number of different sources.

 Some of the sources that the clinical trial team may apply to are: